jordyorel/orus-lang/docs/IMPLEMENTATION_GUIDE.md

 ### Week 2-4: Core Language
 1. ✅ String concatenation and operations
-2. ✅ If/else statements with proper scoping
+2. ✅ If/else statements with nested `elif` handling and proper scoping
 3. ✅ While loops with break/continue
 4. ✅ For loops with ranges